 - You may be asked to show the original business is in good standing in its home state.

-- Expect to provide details about your company, such as the name of your corporation, list of corporate officers, your domestic state, stock information (e.g., number of shares authorized, etc.), the principle location or address you’ll be using in your new state, and your registered agent.
+- Expect to provide details about your company, such as the name of your corporation, list of corporate officers, your domestic state, stock information (e.g., number of shares authorized, etc.), the primary location or address you’ll be using in your new state, and your registered agent.

 A registered agent is a person or company with the authority to accept service of process (legal documents and government notices) on behalf of a business.
 If you plan on keeping your business standing in your original state, you’ll need to hire a registered agent to handle such things as official federal and state correspondence, tax notices, corporate filing requirements, and more.